karismatic-megafauna/nonote/README.md

 # nonote

 Nonote is a Command Line Node application for taking notes from the command line in Git Hub flavored Markdown!
+> Disclaimer, I have not tested this on anything but a mac...so please report funk on other Linux distros

 ## Motivation

 I love being in the terminal, it is so nice.
 I really dislike how many applications I have to have open to do something as simple as have some text with a checkbox next to it.

 The terminal is just fine for that!